ashna103/Valentines-day-vinyl/README.md

 # Valentines-day-vinyl
-££cute vinyl that plays a song and spinds when "Play" is pressed
+## cute vinyl that plays a song and spinds when "Play" is pressed